 Eric Agol is predominantly interested in observational and theoretical studies of extrasolar planets, as well as compact objects, and gravitational lensing.

-The smallest diameter "habitable-zone" planet, 1.4 times Earth, was found by me, and confirmed by a large team of scientists using the Kepler spacecraft, Kepler-62f ( Borucki, Agol et al., 2013, Science) Astronomers (and astrobiologists) are excited about this find, and its possible implications for exo-biology.
+The discovery was announce in May, 2013 in Science magazine: Borucki, Agol et al., 2013, Science.
+Astronomers (and astrobiologists) are excited about this find, and its possible implications for exo-biology.

 - Ethan Kruse

 - Brett Morris

 - Jason Steffen (now a postdoctoral fellow at Fermilab and Northwestern/CIERA, hear him explain on NPR how to best board an airplane);

 - Nicolas Cowan (now a CIERA fellow at Northwestern);

 - Jason Dexter (physics) (now at UC Berkeley; will be taking a Hubble Fellowship at Columbia University in Autumn 2014), and

 - Praveen Kundurthy (now Data Scientist at Yammer/Microsoft).

 - Sarah Ballard (Sagan Fellow)

 - Ian Dobbs-Dixon, now at NYU Abu Dhabi.